 Click around the internet and most articles on leather types split them into three categories: full grain, top grain, and genuine leather.
 Full grain is made from the top layer of the animal’s hide, top grain has the top layer sanded away, and genuine leather is reviled the most, since it has no grain and is heavily processed.
 Right?

 That’s something I thought for a long time.
-But after doing some digging and chatting with John Culliton, a VP at the world famous Horween Leather Company, I realized that people are talking about leather all wrong.
+But after doing some digging and chatting with John Culliton, a VP at the world famous Horween Leather Company and manager of its retail arm The Tannery Row, I realized that people are talking about leather all wrong.

 “Our industry is based on marketing, and while it’s a big industry in aggregate, tanneries tend to be smaller companies,” says Culliton.
 “We don’t have a GM or a Philip Morris to set industry standards, so many tanneries and the companies to which they sell leather come out with marketing terms that don’t necessarily correlate to what the product actually is.”